In Summary

 In biomedical terms, anemia is a quantitative reduction in red blood cell mass or hemoglobin concentration below established reference ranges.
 It has measurable causes — iron deficiency, B12 or folate deficiency, chronic disease, hemolysis — and produces measurable symptoms through reduced oxygen-carrying capacity.

-In Korean medicine, blood deficiency describes a qualitative insufficiency of blood’s nourishing, moistening, and anchoring functions that can be present in the absence of measurable hematological abnormality.
-A patient can have a hemoglobin of 13 g/dL — well within normal range — and present with a clear blood deficiency pattern: pale complexion, dry skin and hair, poor nail quality, difficulty concentrating, insomnia characterized by difficulty staying asleep (because blood anchors the spirit during sleep and insufficient blood produces restlessness), emotional instability particularly in the evening, and hair that is thinning or dull despite normal iron studies.
+In Korean medicine, blood deficiency describes a qualitative insufficiency of blood’s nourishing, moistening, and anchoring functions that can be present even when standard hematology is normal.
+A patient can have a hemoglobin of 13 g/dL — well within range — and present with a clear blood deficiency pattern: pale complexion, dry skin and hair, poor nail quality, difficulty concentrating, insomnia characterized by difficulty staying asleep (because blood is said to anchor the spirit during sleep), emotional fragility particularly in the evening, and hair that is thinning or dull.

 How Modern Life Depletes Blood

-Korean medicine has a sophisticated understanding of the factors that deplete blood — an understanding developed through centuries of clinical observation before the molecular mechanisms were understood.
-Applied to modern life, several specifically contemporary patterns emerge as significant contributors to the epidemic of blood deficiency that I observe in clinical practice.
+Korean medicine has a detailed understanding of the factors that deplete blood — developed through centuries of clinical observation.
+Applied to modern life, several specifically contemporary patterns emerge as significant contributors to the blood deficiency I see frequently in practice.

 Chronic mental overwork is the first.
-Korean medicine holds that excessive thinking and mental exertion deplete spleen function — the digestive and transformative organ system that produces blood from food and fluid intake.
-A patient who works long hours at cognitively demanding tasks, particularly without adequate breaks, is depleting the spleen-stomach system that produces blood.
-The result, over years, is a gradually deepening blood deficiency that expresses in fatigue, cognitive fog, emotional instability, and deteriorating hair quality.
+Korean medicine holds that excessive thinking and mental exertion deplete spleen function — the digestive and transformative system understood to produce blood from food and fluid.
+A patient who works long hours at cognitively demanding tasks, particularly without adequate breaks, is taxing the spleen-stomach system.
+The result, over years, can be a gradually deepening blood deficiency that expresses in fatigue, cognitive fog, emotional instability, and deteriorating hair quality.

 Sleep deprivation is the second.
-The liver stores blood during rest and distributes it through the body during activity.
-During sleep, the liver performs its primary blood-restoration function.
+The liver is said to store blood during rest and distribute it during activity; during sleep, it performs its primary blood-restoration function.
 Chronic insufficient sleep means the blood never fully restores between days.
-Over months and years, this accumulating depletion produces a blood deficiency pattern that no amount of nutritional supplementation can compensate for while the sleep deprivation continues.
+Over months and years, this accumulating depletion produces a blood deficiency pattern that no amount of nutritional supplementation fully compensates for while the sleep deprivation continues.

-Excessive screen use and light exposure at night are the third.
-Prolonged visual fixation — particularly on high-luminance screens — depletes liver blood in Korean medicine’s understanding, because the eyes are nourished by and drain from liver blood.
-Patients who spend ten to twelve hours a day on screens and then report dry eyes, blurred vision by evening, and difficulty sleeping are showing the classic liver blood depletion pattern accelerated by modern working conditions.
+Heavy screen use and light exposure at night are the third.
+Prolonged visual fixation — particularly on high-luminance screens — is understood in Korean medicine to deplete liver blood, because the eyes are nourished by and draw from it.
+Patients who spend ten to twelve hours a day on screens and then report dry eyes, blurred vision by evening, and difficulty sleeping show a recognizable liver blood depletion pattern accelerated by modern working conditions.

 Chronic emotional expenditure without restoration is the fourth.
-Worry and anxiety deplete spleen Qi and blood.
-Grief depletes lung Qi and dries body fluids.
-Anger and frustration deplete liver blood.
-The emotional landscape of modern professional and social life — with its chronic background anxiety, relationship demands, information overload, and reduced access to genuine restorative rest — is profoundly blood-depleting in Korean medicine terms.
+Worry and anxiety are said to deplete spleen Qi and blood; grief to deplete lung Qi and dry the body fluids; anger and frustration to deplete liver blood.
+The emotional landscape of modern professional and social life — chronic background anxiety, relationship demands, information overload, and reduced access to genuine restorative rest — is, in Korean medicine terms, profoundly blood-depleting.

 The Specific Vulnerability of Women

-Women carry a constitutional vulnerability to blood deficiency that men do not share: the monthly blood loss of menstruation.
-Over a reproductive lifetime, the cumulative blood expenditure of menstruation is substantial — and when modern lifestyle factors are added to this baseline depletion, the blood deficiency pattern becomes the predominant clinical picture in a large proportion of women between their twenties and forties.
+Women carry a vulnerability to blood deficiency that men do not share: the monthly blood loss of menstruation.
+Over a reproductive lifetime, the cumulative blood expenditure is substantial — and when modern lifestyle factors are added to this baseline, the blood deficiency pattern becomes the predominant clinical picture in a large proportion of women between their twenties and forties.

 Building Blood in a Blood-Depleting World